robot670/Anirudh_BlueStamp_Portfolio/index.md

 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.
+--->

+# Starter Project
+<iframe width="560" height="315" src="https://www.youtube.com/embed/65kjtID0ET0?si=CWNScLps4HqkB2Pt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+I chose the retro arcade as my starter project because it allows me to play classic games like Tetris using a simple display and arcade-style buttons.
+The purpose of this project was to help me master soldering various components, such as a display, buttons, a power switch, and wires.
+To build it, I first started by soldering the various components of my project on my board, and then screwing a case to finish it off.

+One of the main challenges of building my retro arcade starter project was the very small spaces between the pins I needed to solder, meaning that small mistakes could ruin the whole project and would be very difficult to fix.
+To solve this project, I practiced with multiple pin strips to make my soldering consistent enough to prevent any mistakes.
+This alllowed me to have perfect solders for my whole starter project.

+My next step is for me to start on my intensive project and to work towards my first milestone.
+- Build the hardware of the robotic arm
+- Learn how to code the servos
+- Code the servos.
+Assign servo movements to buttons

 ```c++
 void setup() {